With unemployment rising, experts debate when economic upturn will come

 Some economists said it’s going to get worse as lawmakers scramble to respond.

-The department of labor says more than 20 million jobs were lost in April, pushing the national unemployment rate to the worst levels since the Great Depression.
+The Department of Labor said more than 20 million jobs were lost in April, pushing the national unemployment rate to the worst levels since the Great Depression.

 “We knew this was the sort of news we would be hearing today,” said Senator Tammy Baldwin (D-WI).